Applying for Aid

 Your Financial Aid Award

-Financial aid awards for returning students will be available in late May/early June provided the FAFSA and any additional required documentation were received by March 1st.
+Financial aid awards for returning students will be available in late May/early June provided the FAFSA and any additional required documentation has been supplied to our office.
 Financial aid awards for continuing students are prepared after we verify academic progression at the end of the school year.

 In the event your household financial information has changed from the FAFSA tax year to present, contact Student Financial Services to discuss a financial aid appeal.